twilio-se-anz/demo-crelay-snow/README.md

 2. `live-agent-handoff` - Transfers the call to a human agent
 3. `send-dtmf` - Sends DTMF tones during the call
 4. `send-sms` - Sends SMS messages during the call
+5. `switch-language` - Changes TTS and/or transcription languages
+6. `play-media` - Plays audio media from URLs

 ### Dynamic Context System